Diegoaelurus

-Diegoaelurus ("San Diego's cat") is an extinct genus of placental mammals from the extinct subfamily Machaeroidinae within extinct family Oxyaenidae.
-This genus contains only one species Diegoaelurus vanvalkenburghae, which was found in the Santiago Formation in California.
+Diegoaelurus ("San Diego's cat") is an extinct genus of placental mammals from the extinct subfamily Machaeroidinae within the extinct family Oxyaenidae.
+This genus contains only one species, Diegoaelurus vanvalkenburghae, which was found in the Santiago Formation in California.
 This mammal lived during the Uintan stage of the Middle Eocene Epoch around 43 to 42 million years ago.

 Etymology

-The name of genus Diegoaelurus comes from city San Diego and from Ancient Greek αἴλουρος (aílouros-) 'cat'.
+The name of genus Diegoaelurus comes from the city of San Diego and from Ancient Greek αἴλουρος (aílouros-) 'cat'.
 Diegoaelurus vanvalkenburghae was named after Dr. Blaire Van Valkenburgh in honor of her research on carnivorous mammals and saber-toothed predator paleoecology.

 Discovery

 The holotype fossils were discovered in Oceanside, San Diego county by paleontologist Brad Riney in 1988.
-The fossils were housed for over three decades in a museum until 2022 when the fossils were described and recognised as a new genus and species.
+The fossils were housed for over three decades in a museum until 2022, when the fossils were described and recognised as a new genus and species.
 This creature is so far the only North American species of Machaeroidinae known outside of Utah and Wyoming.
 According to a paper on the creature, The present study highlights how poorly documented the machaeroidine fossil record remains.

 Description

 A radiograph showing a missing tooth in SDSNH 38343, the paper has noted that this could be pathological or it could have happened well antemortem.

 Diegoaelurus vanvalkenburghae was small in stature, with a size comparable to a fossa.
 The holotype fossils (SDSNH 38343) consists of a mandible and well preserved dentition.
 Its discovery has made paleontologists question whether this group's extinction was caused due to the large faunal turnover during the transitional period between middle and late Eocene.
 This creature as well as its subfamily were some of the first predatory saber toothed mammals to have evolved, 30 million years before the Machairodontinae (saber-toothed cats) evolved in the Miocene.
 Due to the lack of remains, there is questioning to these animals ecological niches.
-However, there are good remains from Machaeroides eothen which support a hypercarnivorous lifestyle for the group.
+However, there are good remains from Machaeroides eothen that support a hypercarnivorous lifestyle for the group.
 D. vanvalkenburghae was one of the last surviving members of its subfamily.